Download my CV (updated January 2023)

 Hello!
 I am Keunhyun (Keun) Park, a researcher and teacher of urban nature design and planning.
 I currently work as Assistant Professor of Urban Forestry at the University of British Columbia in the Department of Forest Resources Management.
 I lead Urban Nature Design Research (UNDER) Lab at UBC.
 I am also an Adjunct Professor at Utah State University (USU) in the Department of Landscape Architecture and Environmental Planning.
 At USU, I had been a co-director of VIVID Lab (Visualization, Instrumentation and Virtual Interaction Design Laboratory).
 With degrees in landscape architecture and urban planning and design, I conduct behavioural research through spatial data analytics and digital technologies.
-Ultimately, my research aims to understand how to design healthy, just, and resilient cities through urban nature and smart growth.
+Ultimately, my research aims to understand how to design healthy, just, and resilient cities through urban nature.
 Primary research agendas include: